What you need to know about blue-green algae to keep your family, pets safe

-CHATTAROY, Wash — Toxic blue-green algae blooms can make families and pets sick, and Washington is getting reports of it in areas it’s not been seen before.
+CHATTAROY, Wash — Toxic blue-green algae blooms can make families and pets sick, and Washington is getting reports of it in areas where it hasn't been seen before.

 The Washington Department of Health is now advising the public to take precautions while swimming.

-There were traces of blue-green algae found in the river.
-But currently, it is not enough to prompt a closure.

-Now that health officials are reporting more occurrences of blue-green algae in Washington—here’s what you need to know.
+Now that health officials are reporting more occurrences of blue-green algae in Washington, we are breaking down what you need to know.

 A likely indicator of blue green algae is if the water turns into a pea green color.